English

 The OpenID Connect Protocol, also known as OIDC, has emerged as a widely adopted standard for providing a fundamental framework for identity management.
 It is an authentication layer built on top of the well-known OAuth 2.0 protocol.
 While OAuth 2.0 is merely for resource authorization, OIDC is the protocol that standardizes and strengthens client authentication, with the help of the new introduced ID token.

-Let’s start with a practical scenario
+Let's start with a practical scenario.

-In OIDC, each protected API is treated as a resource.
-The access token is the very credential that the client transmits to the server when requesting an API resource, typically via the request header.
-On the server side, whenever a request comes in, the server only needs to validate if the incoming request carries a valid access token.
+In OAuth 2.0 and OIDC, each protected API is treated as a resource.
+The access token is the very token that the client transmits to the server when requesting an API resource, typically via the request header and in JWT format.

 Indeed, a valid question, and let's explain it step by step.